Do Go On - 396 - Rosemary Brown: A Musical Seance

 But yeah, great question, Blake.

-We could bang on about that all day but
+We could bang on about that all day.

-usually i couldn't so i i'm glad that it's hit at this exact time where i had something i was
+So I'm glad that it's hit at this exact time where I had something I was excited about.

-thanks again to matt for not remembering my name when mentioning the wintertime photos
+Genuine thanks again to Matt for not remembering my name when mentioning the wintertime photos.

-I enjoy sharing on the Facebook group on the Gnome Serum Run episode.
+I enjoy sharing on the Facebook group on the Nome Serum Run episode.

 Without you, I never would have risen to the heights of Brigadier General.